Lucasrsv1/6-nimmt/README.md

 - **NearestCard:** the player chooses the card that is nearest to the top card in one of the rows, considering that such row has less than 5 cards and that the player's card is bigger than the top card in the row.

 - **RandomCard:** the player chooses a random card from their hand.

+Currently the more elaborate strategies implemented and compared are:

+- **NearestAvailableCard:** the player chooses the card that is nearest to the top card of the row that the card is most likely to fit in, considering that such row has less than 5 cards and that each empty slot on it weigh in favor of the corresponding card.

 ### Choosing the Row to Take